deltachat/deltachat-pages/en/spec.md

 All group members MUST be added to the `From`/`To` headers.
 The group-id MUST be written to the `Chat-Group-ID` header.
-The group-name MUST be written to `Chat-Group-Name` header.
+The group-name MUST be written to `Chat-Group-Name` header (the forced presence of this header makes it easier to join a group chat on a second device any time).

 To identifiy the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.
 The message-id MUST have the